glassflow/glassflow-examples/examples/hello-world/README.md

 ## Pre-requisite

-- CCreate your free GlassFlow account via the [GlassFlow WebApp](https://app.glassflow.dev).
+- Create your free GlassFlow account via the [GlassFlow WebApp](https://app.glassflow.dev).
 - Get your [Personal Access Token](https://app.glassflow.dev/profile) to authorize the Python SDK to interact with GlassFlow Cloud.